juzaweb/wp-content-translation/readme.txt

 == Description ==

-This plugin helps you automatically translate posts into various languages via [My Crawlers](https://mycrawlers.com) api.
+This plugin helps you automatically translate posts into various languages via [My Crawlers](https://mycrawlers.com) API.
 Support Polylang plugin for multiple languages' website.

 == Installation ==
 * Log in to your WordPress admin dashboard.